 The client was looking to demolish a late Victorian cottage which had suffered extensive damage from flooding during early 2014.
 The damage was so extensive as to leave it financially unviable to repair and no longer possible to insure against future flood damage.

 The outline planning application was to demolish the cottage and then develop the site with a new dwelling on the same footprint as the original but raising the structure up on stilts to eliminate any future risk of flooding.

-The Contaminated Land Officer at the Local Planning Authority imposed a planning condition that related to a contaminated land assessment and possible remediation as historical mapping showed the presence of a historic landfill in an adjacent field.
+The Contaminated Land Officer at the Local Planning Authority imposed a planning condition that related to a contaminated land report and possible remediation as historical mapping showed the presence of a historic landfill in an adjacent field.